planetarysoftware/ISIS_TC/TSC-Charter.md

 and direction of the policies as described in the TSC Policy document and approved by the ASC Management Team.

 In setting overall technical vision and direction, the ASC Management Team will maintain final judgement on the inclusion of capability within the ASC managed community.
 Capability can be code, processing pipelines, or services to be added to an existing ASC Software Organization project or as a new project under the ASC Software Organization.
-The TSC will provide guidance to the ASC Management Team concerning the technical feasability and maintainability of projects to support the ASC Management Team in making an informed decision.
+The TSC will provide guidance to the ASC Management Team concerning the technical feasibility and maintainability of projects to support the ASC Management Team in making an informed decision.

 ## Section 4.
 Establishment of the TSC.